InfuseAI/model-deployment-examples/tensorflow2_mnist/README.md

 ## How to build the docker image

-s2i build . seldonio/seldon-core-s2i-python3:1.5.0 tensorflow2-mnist
+docker build . -t tensorflow2-mnist

 ## How to run the docker image